BackupTheBerlios/zcplusplus-svn/trunk/README.txt

 Installation instructions with GNU make
 -1) Install the Boost libraries ( http://www.boost.org/ ) first.
 0) Install the Zaimoni.STL directory second.
-0.1) Adjust makeconf.inc to have the correct values for your system.
+0.1) Adjust POSIX.inc to have the correct values for your system.
 0.2) make
 0.3) make install if there were no errors

-1) Adjust makeconf.inc to have the correct values for your system.
+1) Adjust POSIX.inc to have the correct values for your system.
 2) make
 3) using a Bourne shell in the tests/cpp subdirectory:
 * ./run_tests.sh to check expected behavior